travel & summer programs

 Global Kids students traveled to Central America with Peace Boat

-Ten Global Kids students from John Adams High School traveled to Panama, El Salvador and Guatemala on Peace Boat for a cutural exchange and youth leadership trip.
+In the summer of 2016, Ten Global Kids students from John Adams High School traveled to Panama, El Salvador and Guatemala on Peace Boat for a cutural exchange and youth leadership trip.

 Click HERE to read their blog posts.